+where $\|\uu-\vv\|$ denotes the Euclidean norm of $\uu-\vv$.
+The energy required to transmit one unit of information to all other nodes within range $r$ equals $cr^\alpha$, where $\alpha$ is the path loss exponent and $c$ some constant.
+In analyzing the energy consumption of nodes, we will consider only the energy consumed by transmitting.
+Receiver energy consumption as well as energy consumed by processing are assumed to be negligible compared to transmitter energy consumption.
+In particular, note that little additional processing is required for network coding, compared to the processing that is performed in a traditional wireless protocol stack.

 The traffic pattern that we consider is multiple unicast.
-All symbols are from the field $\FF_2$, {\it i.e.}\ they are bits and addition corresponds to the xor operation.
-The source of each unicast session has a sequence of source symbols that need to be delivered to the corresponding receiver.
-Let $M$ be the set unicast session.
-We will call $C=\{\VV,r,M\}$ a wireless multiple unicast configuration.
+All symbols are from the field $\FF_2$, \ie they are bits and addition corresponds to the xor operation.
+The source of each unicast session has a sequence of source symbols that need to be delivered to the corresponding destination.
+Let $M$ be the set of unicast sessions.
+We call $\{\VV,M,r\}$ a wireless multiple unicast configuration.